bismuth-party/thorium/bot-protocol.md

 ```
 {
 	chatid: int		The ID of the chat
-	userid: int		*The ID of the user who added the new member
+	user: User		*The user who added the new member
-	user: User		The new member
+	newuser: User	The new member
 }
 ```

-_* This can be the same as `user.id` if the member added themselves (i.e. through an invite link)_
+_* This can be the same as `newuser.id` if the member added themselves (i.e. through an invite link)_

 # POST /<BOT_TOKEN>/chat_update/left_member